By Ruby Bolaria

 LURN partnered with ELACC on the street vendor issue which fit well with their mission to build community capital through advocacy, innovative community development strategies and advisory services for change agents.

 Espinoza helped start LURN as a voluntary project in 2009 and recently quit his job at a consulting firm to lead LURN full time.

 “I found I was looking forward to my LURN meetings more than anything else and just had to go for it,” he said.

-LURN emerged gradually after 30 professionals of various backgrounds when activist, architects, planners, educators and politicos came together to discuss about the work they do and how to do it better.
-Those 30 boiled down to a solid group of 10 who created LURN in 2009.
+LURN came into being when 30 professionals of various backgrounds — activists, architects, planners, educators and politicos — came together to discuss their work.
+From the original group of 30 a core group of 10 members created LURN in 2009.

 “LURN is essentially a laboratory where people who think differently are able to come together to design innovative processes to change the way the city works and improve the quality of life for people," Espinoza said.
 "The common denominator is that these people care about making things work.”

 Jadhav was attracted to LURN for its ability to build the next generation of leaders and social entrepreneurs.

 “LURN promotes economic development through the lens of social entrepreneurship, innovating and bringing growth without displacing residents,” Jadhav said.

 This is particularly important in communities with little resources and access to leadership, said Jadhav.
 As a first generation American, Jadhav said his community was on the outside with little resources or access to opportunity.
 “There was a lot of intelligence and potential there, but people didn’t have the access to move forward.
 I was lucky to have parents that pushed me towards college which opened a lot of doors for me,” he said.

 All the UCLA Luskin alumni attributed their success to tools and networks developed at UCLA.
 Both Espinoza and Jadhav mentioned multiple leadership meetings that had at least a few other Bruins at the table.